johan162/commute/README.md

 </td>
 <td valign="top">

 **A Progressive Web App (PWA) to track your commute time to work.
-It provides detailed statistics, data analysis, and visualizations to help understand travel patterns.
+It provides detailed statistics, data analysis, and visualizations to help understand travel patterns.**

 ## <TL;DR> Quick start

-> [!IMPORTANT]
+> [!NOTE]
-> *Note on privacy: Data is ONLY stored locally in the browser/App.
+> **Note on privacy:** Data is ONLY stored locally in the browser/App.
 No remote data is saved!*

 **Step 1:** Open the App URL on your device: https://johan162.github.io/commute